aghstrategies/com.aghstrategies.publicmailings/README.md

 ================================
 This extension creates archive list of public mailings in CiviCRM.
 You will need to enable the "CiviMail: view public CiviMail content" permission.
 This only pulls completed mailings that have the "Public Pages" set for the visibility.

+### Update

+This can now be done in core without an extension using Searchkit and Afform.
+We have created an extension that sets up a basic example here: https://github.com/aghstrategies/mailinglistings we recommend using that extension instead of this one because it is more flexible and stable.

 ### Modifiers

 You can pass modifiers through the url to filter the list of mailings.
 These can also be used in combination with one another.